epfl-ada/ada-2024-project-onceuponatimeindata/README.md

 ### How to use the library

 The first step that is done in results.ipynb is to load the initial movie database contained in the folder data/MovieSummaries.
 This allows us to assess the available data and understand the scope of movies to work with.
 After examining the size and quality of this data, we proceed to load additional information from a secondary database (TMDB), which contains a list of movies and their sequels.
 From there we combine both datasets using wikipedia id and combining both datasets.
+All the data must, however, be preprocessed beforehand using the code in ‘data_preprocessing.ipynb’; afterward, the analysis can begin with the file ‘results.ipynb